El Fantasma (singer)

-Alexander García is a Mexican singer-songwriter of regional Mexican music known professionally as El Fantasma.
+Alexander García, known professionally as El Fantasma, is a Mexican singer-songwriter of regional Mexican music.
+He is particularly famous for his corridos.

 Life

-Alexander García was born in Las Canas, Durango.
+Alexander García was born in Las Cañas, Durango.
 He worked as a gardener for six years before becoming a singer.

-He performs regional Mexican music and corrido songs about hardworking people.
+He performs regional Mexican music; especially corrido songs about hardworking people.
 On social media, fans nickname him the "King from the Underground."

 His nickname began because his friends and family call him El Fanta.
-He was finalist at the 2019 Billboard Latin Music Awards.
+He was a finalist at the 2019 Billboard Latin Music Awards.

-In 2019, El Fantasma's single "Encantadora" charted number 1 on Regional Mexican Airplay.
-On August 14, 2021, his single "Soy Buen Amigo" charted number 1 on Regional Mexican Airplay.
+In 2019, García's single "Encantadora" charted No. 1 on Regional Mexican Airplay.
+On August 14, 2021, his single "Soy Buen Amigo" also charted No. 1 on Regional Mexican Airplay.
 It also charted 27 on Hot Latin Songs.
+In October 2023, he appeared in "GDL", a song with Fuerza Regida from their album Pa Las Baby's y Belikeada.